Updated: May 25

 Hendrix was the son of my friends Jeff and Rose.
 Watching them hold, move, and talk to Hendrix while they gently and respectfully took care of his needs was like watching Love in action.
 They were devoted and exhausted and completely accepting and loving.
 Their little family faced this huge challenge together and experienced great Love.

 It is a blessing to watch brave ones like Hendrix, Jeff and Rose.
 As they move through pain and adversity with grace, they inspire us with their Love.

 In Hendrix's honor, Jeff and Rose have created a nonprofit called the BraveOnes Foundation.
-It is dedicated to raising awareness and resources to allow children in need to focus on the joys of being a child, and their first project is to fund the building of a playroom in the neurological unit at CHOC (Children's Hospital of Orange County).
 The name for the foundation could not be more perfect.